-Sometimes, the smartphones or tablets fails to read the SD Card and displays blank SD Card message and prompts to format the device.
+Sometimes, the smartphones or tablets fail to read the SD Card and display an SD Card is the blank error message and prompts to format the device.
 Even after formatting the SD Card, nothing changes, and it still shows the same message.
 The following error message is displayed on the screen saying that:

-“SD card is blank or has unsupported file system.”
+“SD card is blank or has an unsupported file system.”

 This happens when:

-The device is used on different platform or unauthenticated machine
+- The device is used on a different platform or unauthenticated machine

-The card is being removed from the computer without selecting Safely remove hardware option
+- The card is being removed from the computer without selecting the Safely remove hardware option

-To fix error “SD card is blank or has unsupported file system”, it is important to determine the actual reasons responsible for the error message.
-However, there are few workaround procedures that can be executed to bring memory card to accessible mode.
+To fix the error “SD card is blank or has unsupported file system”, it is important to determine the actual reasons responsible for the error message.
+However, there are few workaround procedures that can be executed to bring the memory card to access mode.